tinchoabbate/slither-scripts/README.md

 The `erc20.py` script currently looks for:
 - Function signatures and visibility
 - Event signatures
-- Getters for public variables
+- Public getters (as visible functions or public state variables)

 Contracts in `test` folder are taken from [OpenZeppelin](https://github.com/OpenZeppelin/openzeppelin-solidity)